Heron Island (Queensland): Known shipwrecks on the reef

 Nearly the whole of the period that they were at the reef, very heavy weather prevailed, staving operations towards the recovery of the cargo, but luckily the strong SE winds lulled for about three days Captain Dwyer availed himself of the occasion, set to work, rigged up a staging between the masts of the Lockhart, schooner, and by means of a rope and a South Sea Island diver, managed to bring up from eighty to ninety large iron pulley wheels, besides a quantity of machinery and sundries, comprising Ale, porter, liqueur brandy, cutlery, ironmongery, etc Unfortunately the Roses water ran out, much to the chagrin of the crew, who would have raised a great deal more, only having to run into port for supplies.

 Voyager spacecraft

-A photo of Heron Island is included on the Voyager Golden Record which was sent past the limits of our Solar System aboard the Voyager 1 and Voyager 2 spacecraft.
+A photo of Heron Island is included on the Voyager Golden Record which was sent past the limits of the Solar System aboard the Voyager 1 and Voyager 2 spacecraft.
 The photo of Heron Island was selected as one of the examples that portrayed the diversity of life and culture on Earth.